devbcdestiller/certificate-automation/README.md

 ## Quick Start
 - Copy your custom certificate template, text file containing names of the recipients and your font file in TTF format to the `source` folder.
 - Then run `python main.py -n your_names.txt -c your_cert.png -y yPos -f your_font.ttf`.
+- Certificates are then saved into the `certs` folder.
 You can adjust the vertical position of the text by using `-y yPos` where yPos is the y position in pixels.

 ## Commands